tenet-ac-za/safire.ac.za-website/content/users/who-why-what.md

 url: /users/who-why-what/
 ---

-Answers to the three fundemental questions...
+Answers to the three fundamental questions...

 # Who is SAFIRE?

 SAFIRE is an academic identity federation operated by [TENET](http://www.tenet.ac.za/).
-Unless you’re a seasoned techie, that probably[ sounds like Greek to you](https://en.wikipedia.org/wiki/Greek_to_me).
-Here’s what it actually means:
+Unless you're a seasoned techie, that probably [sounds like Greek to you](https://en.wikipedia.org/wiki/Greek_to_me).
+Here's what it actually means:

 Firstly, [TENET](http://www.tenet.ac.za/) is a local Non-Profit Company (NPC) and Public Benefit Organisation (PBO) aimed at securing Information and Technology services for the benefit of South African universities and associated research and support institutions.